yjperez/teleport/rfd/0014-custom-approval-conditions.md

 ```

 Within the above framework, we can model the current default behavior of access requests
-(applying the first proposal immmediately) like so:
+(applying the first review immmediately) like so:

 ```yaml
 kind: role